dmbarbour/wikilon/docs/AwelonLang.md

 We can represent a list as an array (guided by `(array)` annotations).
 We can accelerate functions to access and update lists at indexed offsets.
 When the update function is applied to a unique array, it can update it in place.
 If applied to a shared array, it must copy the array first to get a unique array, but then all subsequent updates are in-place until the array is shared by logical copying via operator `c`.
 Records would receive similar treatment, albeit using a hashmap in place of the array.

 *Note:* The `(nc)` annotation restricts copying of the marked value.
 Use of this can help enforce preservation of uniqueness, or at least help fail-fast debug cases where we want to restrict copying.

-## Reactive Kahn Process Networks

-A weakness of conventional [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) is that they cannot merge asynchronous data from multiple channels.
-There is no record for when messages on one channel arrive relative to messages on other channels.
-This weakness makes it difficult to efficiently integrate KPNs with real-world events, or to model a shared message bus or database.
-Fortunately, this weakness can be solved by adding a temporal dimension to KPNs, while preserving other nice features (determinism, monotonicity).
-Here's how:

-* Every process has an implicit time value.
-* Outgoing message is stamped with the process time.
-* Incoming messages are bounded by process time.
-* Wires have logical latency, e.g. add 10 to time.
-* Reading returns Nothing if no messages at time.
-* Process can explicitly wait on a set of ports.
-* Waiting advances time to next message in set.
-* We explicitly advance time for open input ports.

-Reactive process networks could be modeled explicitly in KPNs by simply adding 'time advances by X units' messages to every port, and being careful to explicitly propagate this information to every output port.
-But it's more convenient to treat this as an alternative effects model at the process model, dividing 'wait' from 'read' within a process.
-Of course, reads will still implicitly wait until either a message arrives or time explicitly advances on the input port beyond the reader's current time.

-Reactive process networks permit interesting expressions.
-We can interpret input ports as stateful memory, maintaining a value of type `S` and receiving messages of type `S→S`.
-We can model clock-like behaviors that periodically send messages via cyclic wiring with latency.
-Ultimately, a reactive network's advance of time is driven externally by advancing time on open input ports and internally via clock-like behavior.
-Conventional KPN behavior is preserved if we never advance time and use zero latency wiring.

-This simple temporal extension completes the KPN model for systems programming.

-Accelerated evaluation of the reactive process network can readily operate across distributed memory and CPUs.
-If compiled as an effects model we can also attach open input-output ports to real-world IO sources (keyboard, mouse, cameras, video, sound, etc.) without a central IO bottleneck.
-My intention is for Awelon systems to leverage reactive process networks as a scalable, composable alternative to monadic effects, in addition to a convenient model for network scale parallel stream processing.

-*Note:* The model of time, and the current time, is not explicitly visible within the processes.
-We can use natural numbers to represent time.
-We can easily normalize times by subtracting the minimum time stamp from all time stamps.
-We can freely assign times an external meaning, e.g. logical 'microseconds' or 'nanoseconds' or similar.

 ## Hierarchical Dictionaries and Namespaces